foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 time didn't exist until our mothers called us home

 the first time I ever swore
-you picked me up by the collar and you asked me
+you picked me up by the collar
+you asked me
 who taught me how to swear?
-you promised me if you ever caught me cussing again, wallahi, you'd kick my ass
+you promised me
+if you ever caught me again
+wallahi, you'd kick my ass

 locked by inertia
 wade through syrup